-Regulation FCAS are centrally controlled by AGC, which allows AEMO to monitor System Frequency, time error and FCASAncillary Service Facility output at all times.
+Regulation FCAS are centrally controlled by AGC, which allows AEMO to monitor System Frequency, time error and Ancillary ServiceFCAS Facility output at all times.
 AGC sends control signals through SCADA (on a regular cycle, such as every 4 s) to Ancillary ServiceFCAS Facilities enabled to deliver Regulation FCAS to alter the controlled MW output of generating units or electricity consumption of loads to assist with correcting the demand/supply imbalance.
-Adjustments to MW output are from an FCASAncillary Service Facility's Load Reference; the enabled Regulation Raise and Regulation Lower quantities form a band around the FCASAncillary Service Facility's Load Reference within which AGC may control it.
-An FCASAncillary Service Facility must be a scheduled generating unit, scheduled load or semischeduled generating unit to provide Regulation FCAS as it is required to have a centrally controlled MW output or consumption level visible to AGC.
+Adjustments to MW output are from an Ancillary ServiceFCAS Facility's Load Reference; the enabled Regulation Raise and Regulation Lower quantities form a band around the Ancillary ServiceFCAS Facility's Load Reference within which AGC may control it.
+An Ancillary ServiceFCAS Facility must be a scheduled generating unit, scheduled load or semi-scheduled generating unit to provide Regulation FCAS as it is required to have a centrally controlled MW output or consumption level visible to AGC.

-Regulation FCAS are normally delivered during each tradingdispatch interval.
+Regulation FCAS are normally delivered during each dispatchtrading interval.